By Daniel Kovacs | Summit County Real Estate

 Altitude Considerations

 Properties in Summit County sit between 9,000 and 11,000 feet elevation.
 This affects everything from cooking times to how your body feels.
+Water boils at around 194 degrees instead of 212, baked goods rise faster and dry out more quickly, and your body takes 1-3 weeks to fully acclimate to the lower oxygen levels.
 Spend time at altitude before committing to ensure you're comfortable with mountain living.
+Some people love the energy they feel in thin mountain air, while others find it draining long-term.

 Weather Realities

-- Annual snowfall exceeds 200 inches in many areas
+- Annual snowfall exceeds 200 inches in many areas, with some locations topping 300 inches

 Property-Specific Considerations